Smeet97Kathiria/codex-logbook/README.md

   <img src="assets/screenshots/codex-logbook-overview.png" width="1000" alt="Codex Logbook project overview dashboard">
 </p>

-Codex Logbook turns local Codex logs into a clear analytics dashboard for token usage, estimated cost, tool activity, command behavior, project health, and workflow quality.
-It helps heavy Codex users understand where time, context, and tokens go without sending logs to a third-party analytics service.
+I built Codex Logbook because Codex usage gets hard to understand once you use it across a bunch of real projects.
+The app reads your local Codex logs and shows where tokens, cost, tools, commands, and project activity are piling up, without sending your logs to a third-party analytics service.

 ## Quickstart